artela-network/aspect-example/curve_reentrance/README.md

 # Curve Contract Reentrancy Guard

-## Instruction
+## Intro

 This is a sample Aspect that can prevent hacks similar to the [reentrant attack happened to Curve.fi on 2023.07](https://fortune.com/crypto/2023/07/31/curve-finance-52-million-hack-hacker-helps-return-funds/).

-Now let me briefly explain how this attack happens:
+This is  how the attack happens in short:

 1. The attacked Curve.fi pool is written in vyper (another smart contract lang can be compiled into EVM bytecode).
 2. The version of vyper they are using is 0.2.15, which is affected by a known reentrant lock issue in the compiler.